apache/arrow-site/_posts/2025-10-23-rust-parquet-metadata.md

 </div>

 *Figure 4:* Typical processing flow for Parquet files for stateless and stateful systems.
-Stateless engines read the footer on every query, and the time taken to parse the footer directly adds to query latency.
+Stateless engines read the footer on every query, so the time taken to parse the footer directly adds to query latency.
 Stateful systems cache some or all of the parsed footer in advance of queries.
-The performance of footer parsing is important for both types of systems, but especially for stateless.

 [Using External Indexes, Metadata Stores, Catalogs and Caches to Accelerate Queries on Apache Parquet]: https://datafusion.apache.org/blog/2025/08/15/external-parquet-indexes/